ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * seed3.ixian.io - 104.244.72.236
 * seed4.ixian.io - 199.195.249.51

 These addresses are "baked" into the reference Ixian source code and therefore into the Ixian DLT binary.
 Users, wishing to start their own, separate networks based on Ixian technology, should change these values when compiling the source code.
-Once a TCP socket is established, the node will begin communicating with its own protocol, which is documented on the [GitHub Documentation Page](https://projectixian.github.io/tech_docs/protocol.html) Each Ixian node will reach out to multiple other nodes, chosen at random from a list of all known Ixian nodes, but it will also listen for incoming connections.
+Once a TCP socket is established, the node will begin communicating with the network using Ixian's custom binary protocol, which is documented on the [GitHub Documentation Page](https://projectixian.github.io/tech_docs/protocol.html) Each Ixian node will reach out to multiple other nodes, chosen at random from a list of all known Ixian nodes, but it will also listen for incoming connections.
 All directly connected nodes are referred to as "neighbors".
 The default TCP communication port is 10234, but may be changed either in the source code, the configuration file or on the command line when starting a particular node, if the default port is for some reason inappropriate.

 Please note that each node must be reachable over the public Internet so that it may accept new communication requests from other nodes.
 This is a prerequisite for the smooth operation of the network.
 In the cases where proxy technologies, such as NAT are used, appropriate port-forwarding rules must be configured.
 For installation and configuration details, see [Ixian Guides](https://projectixian.github.io/guides.html)